aistabci/abci-docs/en/docs/tips/spack.md

 #### How to Install {#how-to-install}

 This is an example of installing OpenMPI 3.1.1 that uses CUDA 10.1.243.
-We use a compute node to install it.
+You have to use a compute node to install it.
 ```
 [username@g0001 ~]$ spack install cuda@abci-10.1.243
 [username@g0001 ~]$ spack install openmpi@3.1.1 +cuda schedulers=sge fabrics=auto ^cuda@abci-10.1.243